verrazzano/docs/content/en/docs/reference/binding/_index.md

 * Credentials: The credentials to be used to connect to the database.
 * URL: The URL for the database connection.

-If a WebLogic component specifies a database connection that has a corresponding `databaseBinding` then the Verrazzano operators will:
+If a WebLogic component specifies a database connection that has a corresponding `databaseBinding`, then the Verrazzano operators will:

 1. Copy the secret specified in the `databaseBinding` to the namespace of the WebLogic domain.
 2. Create a config map in the namespace of the WebLogic domain to specify overrides for the URL and secret.
 These configuration overrides (also called situational configuration) are used to customize the database configuration for the WebLogic domain.